Life Is Peachy: Release and promotion

 Korn resumed intensive touring immediately after recording sessions for Life Is Peachy ended, performing notably at the UK Monsters of Rock festival in Donington on August 17, 1996, where they headlined the second stage and played songs from the upcoming album.
 At the festival, the band was interviewed by MTV's Vanessa Warwick for Headbangers Ball.
-As a pre-Life Is Peachy Tour, Korn performed at several European festivals.
+Korn performed at several European festivals as a pre-Life Is Peachy Tour.
 The band had only cost the Swiss Rock Oz'Arènes festival $3,000 to get them to perform in mid-1996.
 In September 1996, Korn was selling 6,000 copies per week; "It was a completely grass-roots campaign", said Epic Records' Al Masocco.
 However, Davis stressed his desire for Korn to stay underground.
 Korn was selling well due to word of mouth and extended touring, earning them a "loyal" fanbase.

 Just days before the release of Life Is Peachy, NME wrote that the "rise of Korn over the past two years has been nothing short of meteoric".
+A preview of the album was presented on Sony's website to fans worldwide, which became overloaded with traffic and crashed.

 Life Is Peachy was released worldwide on October 15, 1996.
-It was released by Immortal and distributed through Sony's Epic Records.
-The CD album version included a bonus multimedia section that featured live video footage of "Good God" recorded live at London Astoria in the summer of 1996.
+It was released by Immortal Records, a label distributed by Sony's Epic.
+The CD album version includes a bonus multimedia section that features live video footage of "Good God" recorded at London Astoria in the summer of 1996.